Altair-05/Altair/README.md

-- ⚡ Fun fact: My Git commits are like my bank balance—currently very low, but they will increase over time!😆 and I prefer sunflowers 🌻 over money 🤑
+- ⚡ Fun fact: My Git commits are like my bank balance—currently very low, but they will increase over time!😆 and I prefer sunflowers 🌻 over tokens

 </td><td valign="top" width="50%">